Skip to main content

 1. Demonstrates high standards of integrity and professional conduct

-2. Develops knowledge and skills necessary to benefit children, youth, and families
+2. Develops knowledge and skills necessary for engaging children, youth, and families, including trauma-informed, developmentally appropriate, and culturally responsive practices

 1. Participates in education and training for ongoing professional development